harumuki/thorsten-hans.com/_posts/2014-01-16-whats-new-in-sharecoffee-v0-0-8.md

 ---
-title: What’s new in ShareCoffee v0.0.8
+title: What's new in ShareCoffee v0.0.8
 layout: post
 permalink: whats-new-in-sharecoffee-v0-0-8
 redirect_from: /2014-01-16_What-s-new-in-ShareCoffee-v0-0-8-3bc1165457